kakatcy/pro-mern-book/README.md

      - changed the Issue Edit page to use a horizontal form and also used validation states that Bootstrap provides to highlight invalid input.
 9. Validation Alerts
      - used Alert component to display the validation message in the Issue Edit page.
+10. Toasts
+     - Created a component Toast to make result messages and informational alerts disappear after a few seconds automatically.